Offer now fully subscribed (27 August 2021)

 Inefficient processes and inadequate systems mean small businesses waste up to 120 staff days a year.
 This loss of productivity costs the UK economy some £33.9 billion a year.

 Current solutions are either highly customisable but very expensive packages or affordable off-the-shelf solutions that don’t properly cater for the needs of small businesses.
-This has resulted in unmet demand in the SME market – estimated to be worth £1.8 billion in the UK alone.
+This has resulted in unmet demand in the SME market – estimated by the management to be worth around £1.8 billion in the UK alone.

 Bespoke Business Software Ltd (trading as ”Workhorse” or “the Company”) was set up in 2017 to address this.
 It provides a business-critical SaaS solution that is specifically designed for SMEs and is both highly customisable and affordable.
 Clients report 70% more efficiency in order processing, a saving of many workdays.